pyxelr/dark-google-calendar/README.md

 Dark theme for Google Calendar that works with the new design.
 Hit me up with any hints if something could be improved.

-This style is available to use [from Userstyles](https://userstyles.org/styles/143026/dark-google-calendar-2019) webpage.

 ## Preview
 ![](./images/main_view.png)